Karlos-5160/telegram-youtube-downloader-bot/README.md

 ### Contributing
 Contributions are welcome!
 Please follow these steps to contribute:

-Fork the repository.
+Fork the repository.<br>
-Create a new branch: git checkout -b feature-branch-name Make your changes and commit them: git commit -m 'Add some feature' Push to the branch: git push origin feature-branch-name Open a pull request.
+Create a new branch: git checkout -b feature-branch-name <br>
+Make your changes and commit them: git commit -m 'Add some feature' <br>
+Push to the branch: git push origin feature-branch-name <br>
+Open a pull request. <br>
 Please ensure your code adheres to the existing code style and includes appropriate tests.

 ### License
 This project is licensed under the © Karlos License .
 See the LICENSE file for more details.

 ### Acknowledgements
-• yt-dlp - The library used for downloading YouTube content.
+• yt-dlp - The library used for downloading YouTube content. <br>
-• python-telegram-bot - The library used to interact with the Telegram Bot API.
+• python-telegram-bot - The library used to interact with the Telegram Bot API. <br>
 • ffmpeg - A complete, cross-platform solution to record, convert, and stream audio and video.

 ### Contact